lynxlynxlynx/gemrb-mods/10pp/README.md

 Testing with other mods and/or finding appropriate overrides is very welcome!

-Currently does nothing in PST and IWD2 due to the way their windows are set up.
+GemRB currently does no GUI extending for PST and IWD2 due to the way their windows are set up.
+You won't be able to see new portraits, but party joining and all the rest will work.
+Use ctrl-e to temporary reverse the party order if you want to click on portraits (eg. in shops).

 The party window in iwd still has only 6 slots, so you'd need to use a hack:
 - create all the characters, but export the ones above 6